sstarcher/docker-sensu/README.md

 You can use `docker-compose.yaml` to run everything locally.

+Multiple plugins will be installed in parallel.
+However, if fetching and compiling too many dependencies at the same time cause issues, set `PARALLEL_INSTALLATION` to 0.

+If you want to keep the installed build tools and the apt cache, set `UNINSTALL_BUILD_TOOLS` to 0.

+`GEM_SOURCES` can be used to add additional gem sources (such as https://ruby.taobao.org/ for China).

+### Runtime Installation
+Due to build time errors and increased start time this is not recommend outside of testing.

 `RUNTIME_INSTALL` will allow you to install additional plugins from github during runtime.
 The install format is USERNAME/repo@TAG.
 The default USERNAME is sensu-plugins and the default TAG is master.
 In place of a TAG a full git sha may be used.

 Examples: